roncterry/lab_env_tools/README.md

 This script resets a VMs disk image in one of two ways:

-- First, if the disk image has snapshots it reverts the disk back to the first snapshot and removes all other snapshots.
+- First, if the disk image has snapshots, it reverts the disk back to the first snapshot and removes all other snapshots.

-- Second, if the disk doesn’t have snapshots it deletes the disk image file and creates a new empty disk image file of the same type and size in the original file’s place.
+- Second, if the disk doesn’t have snapshots, it deletes the disk image file and creates a new empty disk image file of the same type and size in the original file’s place.

 Usage: